 If all this scrubbing sounds a bit much for you, or you simply don’t have time, it’s worth finding a local camera repair shop that offers CLA service (clean, lube and adjust).
 In the UK, my go-to is Miles Whitehead, and I’d recommend him to anyone having camera troubles!

 Ideally, cameras should be stored in a climate-controlled room with low humidity, away from direct sunlight, and inside an enclosure that protects them from dust.
-For displayed collections, the best solution is a glass case.
+For displayed collections, the best solution is a humidity control cabinet, which we’ve reviewed here.
 For user cameras, the most common (and easiest) solution is to store your gear in a relatively small, sealed container and to throw a few moisture absorbing silica packets inside.
 This should absorb much of the extra moisture in the contained space.
 Replace the packets as needed and the camera will last forever.

 Most shooters probably already have the ideal storage solution already – your camera bag!
 A nice, padded bag or backpack is perfectly suited to hold multiple bodies and lenses, so why not use it?
 As long as your bag isn’t damp or dusty or dirty, put your gear in a bag and then into a closet in your living space.
 Just like you, cameras and lenses don’t want to live their lives in a basement or attic where temperatures and moisture levels are uncomfortable.
 If your everyday camera bag accumulates rainwater and dust, buy a bag specifically for storage and never take it our of the house.